teckglobal/teckglobal-brute-force-protect/README.md

 - Visit [TeckGlobal Support](https://teck-global.com/support/) or [GitHub Issues](https://github.com/teckglobal/teckglobal-brute-force-protect/issues).

 ## Changelog

+### 1.1.2
+- Improved settings page with detailed descriptions and links for AbuseIPDB, reCAPTCHA, and MaxMind.
+- Enhanced "View Details" popup on the WordPress Plugins page with local images and more info.

 ### 1.1.1
 - Enhanced threat intelligence with multiple feed support (AbuseIPDB and Project Honeypot) and a selector in settings.